kenjisato/shinypkg/README.md

 - CLI and Python module compatible
 - Auto-fills Git author info if available
 - Optionally initializes a Git repo
+- Turn an existing app into a package
 - Suitable for beginners and reproducible teaching setups

 ## 🧑‍🏫 For Teaching